jolars/normreg/paper/rebuttal.md

 ## Reviewer 3

-> ## Summary
->
-> The paper proposed to study the nature and impact of feature normalization
-> schemes with respect to linear models under the L1, L2, and Elastic-Net
-> penalties.
-This is done only for regression, and is focused particularly on
-> binary features.
-The results are primarily theoretical in nature, with a
-> limited number of datasets evaluated.
-Claims And Evidence:
->
 > ## Claims and Evidence
 >
 > Though the claims do have evidence, the abstract set my expectations
 > considerably beyond what the article contains.
 I had anticipated
 >
 > 1. Logistic models to be considered as well

+OK

 > 2. A larger collection of datasets

+OK.

 > 3. An empirical evaluation of "our recommendations" vs the readily available
 >    tools

->
+OK (if time allows)

 > ## Methods And Evaluation Criteria
 >
 > The theoretical approach is sound as far as I can tell.
 Many figures would be
 > clearer, especially the ones with simulated results, by instead centering the
 > plots to the deviation from the estimated effect $\hat{\beta}_j$ from the known true effect
 > $\beta_j$, as it is otherwise difficult to tell at a glance what the results mean and
 > how to interpret them.

+No. We can do it and show why it's not a good idea.

-Indeed while well written, every result is presented in
+> Indeed while well written, every result is presented in
 > a way that presumes the reader is intimately familiar with the larger
 > statistical literature.
 I think the paper is suffering a bit from "I wrote it
 > and I know it", and could use a friendly pass from a colleague unaware of the
 > work previously.
+>
-Theoretical Claims:
+> ## Theoretical Claims
 >
 > I have not manually checked the proofs.
 >